 Why did I name this blog, Crow on the Wire?

 l had a long lapse of creative inactivity that made me bored and dissatisfied.
 Then six years ago, I took a big risk–sold my house, left a good job and packed a few things in my Prius (including my pretty girlfriend, eventually to become my wife).
 I moved from cold Philadelphia to sunny Santa Barbara via a five-day road trip.
 Here my creative voice has slowly come back.
 The creative muse was also triggered by the band of crows that gathered outside my Santa Barbara apartment at 5:30 a.m. every morning.
 Many people would view these sturdy blackbirds as an annoyance, but I instantly took them as a blessing.
 They sat in the trees and on the utility wires and the sound of their caws perked my curiosity.

 I believed that the crows were there for me in a symbolic way.
-They wanted me to wake up to the world and not go through life sleepwalking with a boring job and daily routine.
+They wanted me to wake up to the world and not go through life sleepwalking with a job that I had lost passion for.
 It was the crows that made me want to explore the world from a unique perspective.

 For more on my connection to crows, read my article, Meditation on Crow, in the elephant journal.